AgStarRay/TetrisAttackAP/README.md

 - **0 or 6** Round Clears, obtained after clearing all 10 puzzles of a level; note that all 10 clears are needed locally even if their checks have been collected
 - **0 or 6** Extra Round Clears, obtained after clearing all 10 puzzles of an extra level
 - **0 to 120** Puzzle Clears and Extra Puzzle clears, obtained after clearing the board completely of all panels
-- Victory condition: Level 6 Clear and/or Extra Level 6 Clear, based on mode
+- Victory condition: Round 6 Clear and/or Extra Round 6 Clear, based on mode

 ### Vs.
 - **10 to 12** Stage clears, obtained after defeating the opponent in a Vs. stage